ben-wyatt/obsidian-llm-tool-use/readme.md

 ## Bugs
 - sometimes it just goes on and on and on. generating the same note over and over again. maybe have a limit to token length?
-This would have to be fixed either with slightly better prompting (DSPy!) or with training.
+This would have to be fixed either with slightly better prompting (DSPy!) or with training. (problem only with small qwen model that gets confused)

 ## Intended Features
 - obsidian search with tags